 Between long waits and extended downtime—and paying exorbitant amounts of money for the pleasure—more and more Americans are choosing to non-renew their cable contracts and to implement other methods of accessing digital content.

-The Advantages & Disadvantages of Cutting the Cord
+The Pros and Cons of Cutting the Cord

 While leaving your cable company can provide you with a solid method of saving a sizeable chunk of hard-earned money, just like with most things in life, it doesn’t always present a perfect solution.
 With this said, let’s explore some of the advantages and disadvantages of cutting the cord.